 Extension and Experiment Station Communications (EESC) +1

-The EESC project team is responsible for recommending web strategies, developing a robust content management system for OSU Extension, and managing the upgrade project (including timeline, development, and communication).
-In Phase 2, EESC will also lead collaborative development of a customer-focused web content strategy.
+The EESC project team is responsible for recommending web strategies; creating and managing a robust digital framework for OSU Extension, including CRM integration; and managing the upgrade project (including timeline, development, and communication).
+EESC will also lead collaborative development of a customer-focused web content strategy, and facilitate content strategy planning for content teams.

 - EESC director Jennifer Alexander is project director and liaison to OSU Extension leadership.

-- EESC’s web content and strategy team, Bryan Mayjor, Amerie Lommen, and Tamara Hill-Tanquist, has day-to-day responsibility for project management and web development.
-They work with other colleagues in EESC and beyond as needed.
+- EESC’s web and content strategy team–Bryan Mayjor, Amerie Lommen, Michele Scheib, and Tamara Hill-Tanquist–has day-to-day responsibility for project management and web development.
+They work with other colleagues in EESC, collaborate with content team leaders, partner with Victor Villegas to provide training, and beyond as needed.

 - Our “+1” and honorary EESC-er, Lucas Turpin, Director of IT for the College of Agricultural Sciences, provides leadership to support strategic and effective use of technology and data within Extension’s overall digital strategy and this project.